chinamike65/hugo-tuolesi/content/book2/book2en.md

 It can be seen that the Buddha's words are very powerful.

-As for the merits of other speeches, it is said in the "Hundred and Fifty Praises": "Contemplating the deity's lovely face, from what he has heard, it is extremely harmonious and elegant, like the moon's nectar.
+As for the other qualities of speech, it is said in the "Hundred and Fifty Praises":

+"Contemplating the deity's lovely face, from what he has heard, it is extremely harmonious and elegant, like the moon's nectar.

 Reverence can be quiet, greed is like a rain cloud.